Do you arrange owner financing for the homes you sell?

 Do you offer down payment assistance programs?

-We can lease you the home with the exclusive right to purchase it at a later
+We can rent you the home with the exclusive right to purchase it at a later

 sell another home, and also time to try out the neighborhood before buying.